ocfl-archive/gocfl/README.md

 ## Basic Usage

-The library provides convenient functions in the `initocfl` and `functions` packages for common tasks.
+The library provides convenient functions in the `initocfl` and `ocflactions` packages for common tasks.

 ### Initializing and Loading a Storage Root